 However, without an air conditioner or dehumidifier, relative humidity may get too high.
 This causes wood furniture to absorb excess moisture from the air which causes the wood to expand.
 Once again, this will correct itself if relative humidity decreases.

 Suggestions to take care of solid wood furniture:

-- Place your table away from radiators, fireplaces or heating or cooling ducts.
+- Place your table away from radiators, fireplaces, heating, or cooling ducts.

 - Keep your piece out of direct sunlight or adjust blinds to avoid direct sunlight.
-An hour or 2 a day probably OK but prolonged sunlight heats up and dries out the wood.
+An hour or two a day is probably OK but prolonged sunlight heats up and dries out wood.

 - Control humidity around 40% using a humidifier in the winter and a dehumidifier or air conditioner.

 - Use coasters with non-scratching bottoms and padding under all sharp, hot, or cold objects.

 - Store table leaves near the table or in the same humidity.

 - Avoid using nail polish remover, alcohol, and other solvents near or on table.

 - Ask Fireside Furniture about finishes that resist damage from harmful liquids and objects.